Ontario Line: Ontario Line

 The initial announcement was ambiguous whether the line would terminate at Ontario Place or Exhibition Place.
 The Ontario Place alignment stirred controversy, as Ford had spoken of transforming Ontario Place, previously a family-oriented venue, into an adult-oriented casino complex.
 Some suspected that the plan to extend the line to Ontario Place was aimed at out-of-province gamblers, not Ontarians.
 Ford denied that the extension was related to any casino plans.
 The Globe and Mail reported that no previous plan had ever considered making Ontario Place a rapid transit destination and that the announcement surprised everyone, including mayor of Toronto John Tory.
 The Ontario government ultimately chose the Exhibition Place alignment.

 In July 2019, the Toronto Star obtained and reported on confidential documents from Metrolinx.
 The documents showed that the proposed route would be markedly different from that of the Relief Line South and involve significant lengths of at-grade or elevated track.
 The Ontario Place station was eliminated, with an Exhibition station added near the Exhibition GO Station.
 The section between Queen/Sherbourne and Gerrard stations would come to the surface and mostly follow a railway right-of-way instead of being tunnelled.
 The new route would substitute a Corktown station about 500 m west of the proposed location for Sumach station on the Relief Line.
 The Ontario Line would share less than half the planned route of the Relief Line between Osgoode and Pape stations.

 In October 2019, Tory and Ford reached a tentative deal in which the city would endorse the line and the TTC's subway network would not be taken over by the provincial government.
 The deal was later approved by Toronto City Council in a 22-to-3 decision.

 Procurement

 The Ontario Line project is being delivered through various public–private partnerships (P3), progressive design–build and traditional procurement contracts, which are all being staged accordingly for their successful delivery.
 The contracts are:

 Rolling stock, systems, operations and maintenance (RSSOM)

 On June 2, 2020, Infrastructure Ontario (IO) and Metrolinx issued a request for qualification (RFQ) for rolling stock, systems, operations and maintenance (RSSOM), part of the first phase of procurement for the Ontario Line.
 On November 17, 2022, the contract was awarded to Connect 6ix (a consortium led by Hitachi Rail, Transdev, Plenary Americas, and Webuild) with a projected in-service date of 2031.
+The contract was valued at $9 billion, with $2.3 billion of construction costs and $6.7 billion of financing relating to rolling stock and 30 years of operation and maintenance of the line.

 The contract covered the design, construction, operation and ongoing maintenance for the entire Ontario Line, for a 30-year term, including: